 The Belmont County Junior Fair Board is comprised of representatives from several youth organizations including 4-H, FFA, FCCLA, DECA, VICA, Girl Scouts, and Boy Scouts.
 Junior Fair Board members are responsible for the design, implementation, and evaluation of all junior fair aspects of the Belmont County Fair.
 There is an enormous amount of responsibility and hard work given to and expected of those individuals who are selected to serve as Directors of the Junior Fair Board.
 Please review the Junior Fair Board Handbook and Contract for Membership.
-Interested applicants must complete a Junior Fair Board Application (PDF, Word) and submit it to the Extension office by posted date.
+Interested applicants must complete a Junior Fair Board Application (Available Here) and submit it to the Extension office by posted date.

 The Belmont County CARTEENS program is a court mandated program for first-time juvenile traffic offenders.
 CARTEENS is a peer education program which simply means the program is taught by "TEENS."
 Teens must be 14 years of age as of January 1st of the current year (at least a freshman).
 The CARTEENS program is held on the second and fourth Thursday of the month at the Extension office.
 To learn more about the CARTEENS program, how to become a teen leader and the cool rewards teen leaders can earn such as gift cards, check out our CARTEENS page.